Prosocial behavior across distance in typical populations.

 ONGOING WORK

-*Denotes Joint First-Authorship and Equal Contribution.
+*Denotes Joint First-Authorship and Equal Contribution. †Denotes mentorship or co-mentorship of first author.

-Xiao, Z., Law, K. F., Wu, D., Mah, A., Dixon-Gordon, K., Markowitz, E., Nteta, T., Reid, A., Ginn, J., Suh, S. M., Lickel, B., Young, L., & Syropoulos, S. (2025).
+Law, K. F.*, Xiao, Z.*, Wu, D., Mah, A., Dixon-Gordon, K., Markowitz, E., Nteta, T., Reid, A., Ginn, J., Suh, S. M., Lickel, B., Young, L., & Syropoulos, S. (2025).
 Perceived similarity and its consequences: Political misperceptions and intergroup attitudes in the U.S. Under Review.

 Law, K. F., Young, L., & Syropoulos, S. (2025).
 Who cares about the future?
 A large scale investigation into the sociodemographic predictors of self- and other-oriented future concern.
 Under Review.